ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ---

-- **D. Activity: Personalized Product Recommendations for ShopSmart**
+- **D. Discussion : Personalized Product Recommendations for ShopSmart**

 - **Objective**
 - Develop a personalized recommendation system for ShopSmart using supervised learning to enhance user experience and boost sales.